samsquire/ideas4/README.md

 Parallelism, raw resources available, using them all efficiently, computers should never be slow Arrangement causes computers to be slow

-Find the function that corresponds to this data (type)) also called method binding
+Find the function that corresponds to this data (type)) also called late method binding

+Run time and compile time, arranging memory space ahead of time or at the last minute - deciding what to do!

 # 280. VLIW and parallelism